Why this guide exists

 Lead Management

-Your data quality is the single biggest variable in your deliverability
+Your data quality is the single biggest variable in your deliverability — even the best infrastructure can't save you from sending to 20% invalid addresses

 The best infrastructure in the world cannot protect you from sending to 20% invalid addresses.